Dance with Me (1998 film): Plot

-Later on Rafael comes to Burnett's home to show him the refurbished truck, to the latter's delight.
+Later on, Rafael comes to Burnett's home to show him the refurbished truck, to the latter's delight.
 While there, Patricia comes to the house and has a discussion with John asking him to explain why he suddenly lost interest in their choreography preparations.
 John then tells her that she can dance with Rafael if she wants and both she and Rafael start their practice to the amazement of the other dancers at the studio.

-After the rehearsal, Rafael overhears John telling Lovejoy that Ruby would be in Las Vegas without them and also asking her to switch his name with Rafael's when Patricia's dance comes up.
+After the rehearsal, Rafael overhears John telling Lovejoy that Ruby will be in Las Vegas without them and also asking her to switch his name with Rafael's when Patricia's dance comes up.

 Sensing that she wants to reunite with Julian, Rafael goes to see Ruby who explains that she wanted Peter to see his father often and that she did not want to be in love.
-While at a fishing trip with Burnett, Rafael is shocked when Burnett tells him to go back to Cuba after the competition and that he did not have a son.
+While on a fishing trip with Burnett, Rafael is shocked when Burnett tells him to go back to Cuba after the competition and that he does not have a son.
 Devastated by the double rejection, he decides to return to Cuba after his dance with Patricia.

-At Las Vegas, Rafael meets Ruby and tells her that he was returning to Cuba after the competition.
+In Las Vegas, Rafael meets Ruby and tells her he is returning to Cuba after the competition.
 Burnett (who did not go) reflects on his cruel rejection of Rafael and decides to come to the dance to apologize to Rafael and persuade him not to go back to Cuba.
-Rafael dances with Patricia and while watching them, Ruby realized that she was in love with Rafael and felt a stab of jealousy seeing them together.
+Rafael dances with Patricia and while watching them, Ruby realizes that she is in love with Rafael and feels a stab of jealousy seeing them together.

 Just as Rafael and Patricia leave the stage, Bea comes in, saying, "I wanna do that too" and she and Rafael perform a very humorous dance to the amusement and delight of the crowd.
-After the dance, Burnett meets and apologizes to Rafael, eventually convinces him to stay back and also commending his dancing.
+After the dance, Burnett meets and apologizes to Rafael, eventually convinces him to stay back, and also commends his dancing.

 The main dances begin and Ruby and her partner Julian are involved.
-Despite the slight tension between them, they win the competition although Ruby almost all the time seems to keep her eyes on Rafael, who is in the audience and who is watching her, however he leaves and when Ruby looked around without seeing him, she breaks down in tears.
+Despite the slight tension between them, they win the competition although Ruby almost all the time seems to keep her eyes on Rafael, who is in the audience and who is watching her.
+However, he leaves and when Ruby looks around without seeing him, she breaks down in tears.

 Later at a dance party for all the contestants, Ruby is met by a man who wishes to promote her.
 However, to her relief, Rafael appears again and leads her to the dance floor for a final dance scene that has the rest of the dancers watching with admiration.